cnio-bu/bollito/report/conf/post_filt_plot.rst

 **Post-filtering violin plot**

-Violin plot representing the number of reads, number of genes and mitochondrial percentage in each sample after the filtering.
+Violin plot representing the number of reads, number of genes, mitochondrial percentage and ribosomal percentage in each sample after the filtering.

 Filter paremeters used were: